 By using this engineered equipment in a manner following a specific work practice, the risks of crystalline silica are substantially reduced.

-This blog was contributed by Dennis Daniel, technical services and marketing services manager Industrial Hose Products Division, Parker Hannifin.
+This blog was contributed by Dennis Daniel, technical services and marketing services manager Hose Products Division, Parker Hannifin.